MMostafa-Hub/forecasting-torch/reports/preprocessing.md

 ![Time of day](./images/image-2.png) ![Day of year](./images/image-3.png)

-And there's no surprize that it does correlate with the `Temp` column.
+And there's no surprise that it does correlate with the `Temp` column.

 ## Splitting the data

-The last step is to split the data into training, validation and test sets. with a ratio of 70%, 15%, 15% respectively.
+The last step is to split the data into training, validation and test sets. with a ratio of 70%, 15%, and 15% respectively.

 As it's a time series data, we will not shuffle the data.